-The U.S. Department of Health and Human Services (HHS) solicits written comments regarding new objectives proposed to be added to Healthy People 2020 since its launch in December 2010 and written comments proposing new objectives to be included within existing Healthy People 2020 Topic Areas.
+The U.S. Department of Health and Human Services solicits written comments regarding new objectives proposed to be added to Healthy People 2020 since the fall 2013 public comment period, as well as written comments proposing new objectives to be included within existing Healthy People 2020 topic areas.
 Public participation helps shape Healthy People 2020, its framework, objectives, organization, and targets.
-Healthy People 2020 will provide opportunities for public input periodically throughout the decade to ensure Healthy People 2020 reflects current public health priorities and public input.
-The updated set of Healthy People 2020 objectives will be incorporated on www.healthypeople.gov.
-This set will reflect further review and deliberation by the Topic Area workgroups, Federal Interagency Workgroup on Healthy People 2020, and other Healthy People 2020 stakeholders.
+Healthy People 2020 will provide opportunities for public input periodically throughout the decade to ensure that Healthy People 2020 reflects current public health priorities and public input.
+The updated set of Healthy People 2020 objectives will be incorporated on www.HealthyPeople.gov.
+This set will reflect further review and deliberation by the topic area workgroups, Federal Interagency Workgroup on Healthy People 2020, and other Healthy People 2020 stakeholders.

-Written comments will be accepted via an online public comment database at http://healthypeople.gov/2020/about/publicComment.aspx; by mail at Office of Disease Prevention and Health Promotion, U.S. Department of Health and Human Services, Attn: Public Comment 1101 Wootton Parkway, Room LL-100, Rockville, MD 20852; fax—240-453-8281; or email—HP2020@hhs.gov.
+Written comments will be accepted via an online public comment database at http://www.healthypeople.gov/2020/about/history-development/Public-Comment; by mail at the Office of Disease Prevention and Health Promotion, U.S. Department of Health and Human Services, Attn: Public Comment, 1101 Wootton Parkway, Room LL-100, Rockville, MD 20852; fax—(240) 453-8281; or email—HP2020@hhs.gov.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 For three decades, Healthy People has provided a comprehensive set of national 10-year health promotion and disease prevention objectives aimed at improving the health of all Americans.
 Healthy People 2020 objectives provide a framework by presenting a comprehensive picture of the nation's health at the beginning of the decade, establishing national goals and targets to be achieved by the year 2020, and monitoring progress over time.
-The U.S. Department of Health and Human Services (HHS) is soliciting the submission of written comments regarding new objectives proposed to be added to Healthy People 2020 since its launch in December 2010.
+The U.S. Department of Health and Human Services is soliciting the submission of written comments regarding new objectives proposed to be added to Healthy People 2020 since the fall 2013 public comment period.

 Healthy People 2020 is the product of an extensive collaborative process that relies on input from a diverse array of individuals and organizations, both within and outside the federal government, with a common interest in improving the nation's health.
 Public comments were a cornerstone of Healthy People 2020's development.
 During the first phase of planning for Healthy People 2020, HHS asked for the public's comments on the vision, mission, and implementation of Healthy People 2020.
 Those comments helped set the framework for Healthy People 2020.
 The public was also invited to submit comments on proposed Healthy People 2020 objectives, which helped shape the final set of Healthy People 2020 objectives.

 The public is now invited to comment on new objectives proposed to be added to Healthy People 2020.
-These new objectives were developed by Topic Area workgroups led by various agencies within the federal government.
-They have been reviewed by a Federal Interagency Workgroup on Healthy People 2020 and are presented now for the public's review and comment.
-The public is also invited to suggest additional objectives for consideration that address critical public health issues within existing Healthy People 2020 Topic Areas.
-All proposed new objectives must meet all of the objective selection criteria (see below).
+These new objectives were developed by topic area workgroups led by various agencies within the federal government.
+They have been reviewed by the Federal Interagency Workgroup on Healthy People 2020 and are presented now for the public's review and comment.
+The public is also invited to suggest additional objectives for consideration that address critical public health issues within existing Healthy People 2020 topic areas.
+Any proposed new objective must meet all of the objective selection criteria (see below).

-Written comments will be accepted at http://healthypeople.gov/2020/about/publicComment.aspx during a three-week public comment period beginning in October 2012.
+Written comments will be accepted at http://www.healthypeople.gov/2020/about/history-development/Public-Comment during a three-week public comment period beginning in October 2014.
 The public will also be able to submit written comments via mail, fax, and email (see contact information above).
-Comments received in response to this notice will be reviewed and considered by the Topic Area workgroups, Federal Interagency Workgroup on Healthy People 2020, and other Healthy People 2020 stakeholders.
+Comments received in response to this notice will be reviewed and considered by the appropriate topic area workgroup, Federal Interagency Workgroup on Healthy People 2020, and other Healthy People 2020 stakeholders.

 Objective Selection Criteria

-The following nine criteria should be taken into consideration when commenting on the proposed or suggesting additional objectives.
+The following nine criteria should be taken into consideration when commenting on the proposed new objectives or suggesting additional objectives.

 1. The result to be achieved should be important and understandable to a broad audience and support the Healthy People 2020 goals.

-2. Objectives should be prevention oriented and/or should address health improvements that can be achieved through population-based and individual actions, and systems-based, environmental, health-service, or policy interventions.
+2. Objectives should be prevention oriented and should address health Start Printed Page 62624improvements that can be achieved through population-based and individual actions, and systems-based, environmental, health-service, or policy interventions.